Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 profileTypeThe profileType attribute indicates the device profile type.
 The possible values are RegisteredDevice (default), SecureVM, Printer, Shared, or IoT.

 registrationDateTimeThe registrationDateTime attribute specifies the date and time that the device registered.
-The attribute uses the timestamp type, representing date and time information in UTC time and ISO 8601 format.
+The attribute uses the timestamp type, which represents date and time information in UTC time and ISO 8601 format.
 For example, 2014-01-01T00:00:00Z is midnight UTC on January 1, 2014.
 This is a mandatory read-only attribute.

 Creating an Identity Lookup Provider